amd/Quark/test/README.md

 ### Testing with external libraries

 Some tests may require external libraries that are not in Quark `requirements.txt`.
-It is best to add a marker for these specific libraries in `test/setup.cfg`, and mark such tests as `@pytest.mark.mylibrary_test`.
+It is best to add a marker for these specific libraries in `pyproject.toml`, and mark such tests as `@pytest.mark.mylibrary_test`.

-This allows to test Quark in the CI in a basic environement without many external libraries installed, and to run specific tests that are specific to an external library using `pytest test/ -s -vvvvvv -m "mylibrary_test"`
+This allows to test Quark in the CI in a basic environment without many external libraries installed, and to run specific tests that are specific to an external library using `pytest test/ -s -vvvvvv -m "mylibrary_test"`

 ### Flaky tests